Cobrand/timeline-js-editor/README.md

 $ cp server_config_example.js server_config.js

 Then fill the info as needed.
-Example of server_config.js file :
+Example of a server_config.js file :

 ```javascript